-Objectives To minimise noise impacts on the surrounding community from the power station's operations.
+NOISE MANAGEN MENT PLAN ENT PLAN Objectives To minimise noise in operations.
+To minimise noise impacts on the surrounding community from the power station's operations.
 Statutory Requirements Project Approval and Environment Protection Licence.
 Protection of the Environment Operations Act 1997 and Regulations.
-Protection of the Environment Operations (Noise Control) Regulations 2000.
+Protection of the Environment Operations (Noise Control) Regulations 2017.
 Environmental Planning & Assessment Act 1979 and Regulations.
-Performance Criteria Compliance with En NSW Industrial Nois tion Licence 13606, Project Approval, and Sources Noise sources associated with the Colongra gas turbines include: air intake turbine/generator noise radiated from the enclosure duct noise from the exhaust stack. intermittent noise is also created by each units' blowdown vent during unit shutdown.
-Operational Noise Level Criteria The table below summarises the relevant operational noise level criteria for locations identified on EPL13036.
-Receiver location Day (7:00am to 6:00pm Mondays to Saturdays and 8:00am to 6:00pm Sundays and Public Holidays) Evening (6:00pm to 10:00pm on any day) Night (10:00pm to 7:00am Mondays to Saturdays and 10:00pm to 8:00am Sundays and Public Holidays) L {Aeq, 15min} (dBA) L {Aeq, 15min} (dBA) L {Aeq, 15min} (dBA) Sunnylake Caravan Park 40 40 40 Macleay Avenue (no residence at 45 45 45
+Performance Criteria Compliance with Environmental Protection Licence 13606, Project Appro Project Approval, and k Sources Noise sources associated with the Colongra gas turbines include: air intake turbine/generator noise radiated from the enclosure duct noise from the exhaust stack; and intermittent noise is also created by each units' blowdown vent during unit shutdown.
+Operational Noise Level The table below sur locations identified summarises the relevant operational noise level criteria for ed on EPL13036.
+Criteria Receiver location Day (7:00am to 6:00pm Mondays to Saturdays and 8:00am to 6:00pm Sundays and Public Holidays) Evening (6:00pm to 10:00pm on any day) Night (10:00pm to 7:00am Mondays to Saturdays and 10:00pm to 8:00am Sundays and Public Holidays) L {Aeq, 15min} (dBA) L {Aeq, 15min} (dBA) L {Aeq, 15min} (dBA) Sunnylake Caravan Park 40 40 40 Macleay Avenue (no residence at this location) 45 45 45 Woolana Avenue, Halekulani 41 41 41 Ulana Avenue, Budgewoi 41 41 41 Barego Close, Buff Point 39.5 39.5 39.5

-Rev C Colongra Gas-Fired Power Station - Operational Environment Management Plan Page 29 Document is uncontrolled in hard copy
+Rev F Colongra Gas-Fired Power Station - Operational Environment Management Plan Page 30 Document is uncontrolled in hard copy

-1 1 1

-this location)

-Woolana Avenue, Halekulani 41 41 41

-Ulana Avenue, Budgewoi 41 41 41

-Barego Close, Buff Point 39.5 39.5 39.5

-Barker Avenue, San Remo 40 40 40

-Denman Street, Colongra 39.5 39.5 39.5

-$L{Aeq, 15min}$ = Equivalent noi At wind speeds up to 3m.s -1 of up to 3°C/100m er temperature inversion cond litions

-Mitigation Measures Design θ Commissioning To confirm that Colongra meets the specified noise criteria, a review of the noise emission data and noise predictions was undertaken during the detailed design phase, where actual plant specifications and characteristics were known.
-Post commissioning noise source emissions and ambient noise monitoring levels may be measured to confirm the noise levels received at the nearest residential locations are consistent with the noise predictions stipulated in the Project EA.
-This is likely to occur in response to a complaint in order to verify noise levels.
-Management Controls Appropriate training and demonstrated Operator competence in operations.
-Plant Operating, Maintenance and Calibration Manuals, Procedures θ Schedules to ensure all site plant is maintained for optimal performance

-and reduced noise levels

-Operational Controls Noise is fundamentally managed by the design of the generating units.
+NOISE MANAGEMENT PLAN Barker Avenue, San Remo 40 40 40 Denman Street, Colongra 39.5 39.5 39.5 L {Aeq, 15min} = Equivalent nois At wind speeds up to 3m.s -1 of up to 3°C/100m er temperature inversion con nditions Mitigation Design & Commission oning Measures To confirm that Colongra meets the specified noise criteria, a review of the noise emission data and noise predictions was undertaken during the detailed design phase, where actual plant specifications and characteristics were known. levels may k residential l issioning noise sourd be measured to con ocations are consist EA.
+This is likely to od levels. firm the noise levels ent with the noise p received at the nea redictions stipulated irest d in Management Contr ols Appropriate training and demonstrated Operator competence in operations.
+Plant Operating, Maintenance and Calibration Manuals, Procedures 8 Schedules to ensure all site plant is maintained for optimal performance and reduced noise levels.
+Operational Controls Noise is fun damentally manage ed by the design of t he generating units. • Operational Procedures that assist in managing noise emissions include operating checklists, and ensuring all doors, vents, louvres are closed as required during operation to limit the releases of noise from the generator/turbine enclosures.
+Monitoring Observations of on-site noise levels are made by site personnel during walk arounds and operations, to identify if any unusual noise has developed.
+Monitoring and management of noise is a complaint driven process, and 'active' monitoring of noise during operations is not undertaken.
+Noise monitoring may be undertaken: • During performance testing of the power station, such as during commissioning and the noise verification process that was part of the Project Approval process.

-1 admentary manage sa sy me design of i ne generaling anns.